phu0ngng/nccl/doc/source/examples.rst

 -------------------------------------------

-If you have a thread or process per device, then each thread calls the collective operation for its device,for example, AllReduce:
+If you have a thread or process per device, then each thread calls the collective operation for its device, for example, AllReduce:

 .. code:: C